Applied Behavior Analysis Therapy

 Effective Treatment Strategies for Teaching Children with Autism

-Children with autism lack the skills necessary to acquire and process basic information and, because of this, learn differently from their peers.
+Children with autism learn differently from their peers.
+They lack the skills necessary to acquire and process information as their neurotypical peers do.
+Those of any age on the autism spectrum can learn through applied behavior analysis.
 Despite the disruption of typical learning processes, behavioral scientists have used the principles and procedures of learning theory to develop effective treatment strategies for teaching children with autism.
-This approach is known as Applied Behavior Analysis (ABA).
+This approach is known as Applied Behavior Analysis (ABA), the only scientifically endorsed program for effectively teaching those with ASD with long term benefit.
+A skill, such as imitation, is taught first by discrete trial teaching then once mastered, the skill is generalized to the child’s natural environment and incorporated into everyday learning.

 How Is ABA Therapy Used?